Working for Leapforce

 A few privileged souls are “preferred agents,” paid (I think) $17 per hour, but there’s no particular hope of anyone ever being promoted to that status now.
 They were promoted back in the early days, it seems, when money flowed easily and the world was young.

-Part 2 of this blog post is here.
+Part 2 of this blog post is here, or just keep on scrolling down.